Bartoshko/microNN/README.md

 ### Why C++?
 It is compiled language, fast, damn fast, and runs without interpreters, so it's damn fast.
 And it scalability is damn good.
-An You can mess a lot so think, then think, then think again and than maybe code.
-Or may not?
-There is lot of power going closer with Your code to machine.
-And I want to use it with resonable power on my raspberry pi zero... so project can grow in this direction.
+There is lot of power with going closer to the machine level.
+And I want to use it with resonable speed and memory managment on my raspberry pi zero... so project can grow in this direction.
 Who knows?